improbable-research/keanu/docs/current_docs/plates.md

 // Define labels for the Proxy Vertices which stand in for a Vertex from the previous SequenceItem.
 // They will be automatically wired up when you construct the Sequence.
-// I.e. these are the 'inputs' to our SequenceItem VertexLabel x1InputLabel = SequenceBuilder.proxyFor(x1Label);
+// i.e. these are the 'inputs' to our SequenceItem VertexLabel x1InputLabel = SequenceBuilder.proxyFor(x1Label);
 VertexLabel x2InputLabel = SequenceBuilder.proxyFor(x2Label);

 // Define a factory method that creates proxy vertices using the proxy vertex labels and then uses these
 // to define the computation graph of the Sequence.
-// Note we have labeled the output vertices of this sequence Consumer<SequenceItem> factory = sequenceItem -> {
+// Note we have labeled the output vertices of this SequenceItem Consumer<SequenceItem> factory = sequenceItem -> {
     DoubleProxyVertex x1Input = new DoubleProxyVertex(x1InputLabel);
     DoubleProxyVertex x2Input = new DoubleProxyVertex(x2InputLabel);